devleaks/followthegreens/docs/index.md

 *Release 2 adds a monitoring of your current taxi speed, and a variation of the rabbit light speed and length to invite you to either expedite your taxi ride, or, on the opposite, to slow down before a sharp turn or stop.*

+(The _«rabbit light»_ is the pulsating light in front of the aircraft.)

 If you’re rather safely go through your pre-takeoff checklist while taxiing, gently blow the daffodils on the sides of the taxiway with warm air,